nimona/go-nimona/docs/concepts-streams.md

 ---

 The NDL for defining hypothetical roots is as follows.
-Additional objects can be defined in the stream as needed, but the hypothetical root cannot have additional properties.
+Additional objects can be defined in the stream as needed, but the hypothetical root object itself cannot have additional properties.

 ```ndl
 stream nimona.io/profile {